The landscape of

 Visual odometry and SLAM

-Compute and fusion architecture determine whether the method is viable as a primary aid.
-Front-end robustness (features, matching, outlier rejection) and back-end optimization compete for latency and power with perception and control.
-Tightly coupled VIO, where raw features update the inertial state, is usually more robust under partial degradation than loosely coupled fusion of black-box pose outputs, but it demands tight time alignment and stable camera–IMU calibration.
-Those integration costs are often underestimated in early prototypes.
+Whether this actually works as a primary aid depends on compute and fusion architecture.
+Front-end quality (feature detection, matching, outlier handling) competes with back-end optimization for latency and power, both fighting for resources with perception and control.
+Tightly coupled VIO, where raw features directly update the inertial state, usually holds up better under partial sensor loss than loosely coupled fusion of black-box pose estimates.
+But tight coupling demands time alignment you can trust and stable camera-IMU calibration.
+These costs get underestimated constantly in early designs.

 Terrain-aided navigation

-Terrain-aided navigation (TERCOM/TRN) bounds position error by correlating measured terrain signatures against stored elevation maps.
-The observable is the spatial pattern of terrain variation along track, typically measured with radar altimetry, laser ranging, or combinations of barometric altitude and terrain clearance models.
-An inertial solution propagates the state; correlation provides absolute updates when the terrain signature is distinctive.
+Terrain-aided navigation caps position error by matching measured terrain signatures to stored maps.
+What you measure is the spatial pattern of elevation along your path, typically with radar altimetry, laser ranging, or combinations of barometric pressure and terrain clearance estimates.
+An inertial filter carries the state forward.
+When the observed signature is distinctive enough, correlation gives you absolute corrections.

-TRN does not eliminate inertial drift; it corrects it intermittently.
-Between updates the system still drifts, and the update cadence is constrained by how quickly the observed profile becomes unique.
-Computational load scales with the search region: as uncertainty grows, correlation must evaluate more hypotheses, increasing latency and potentially destabilizing the estimator if updates arrive late or are overconfident.
-Altimeter biases and surface-dependent measurement errors are common failure drivers and must be modelled explicitly.
+TRN doesn't kill inertial drift; it corrects it in bursts.
+Between updates you're still drifting, and how often you get updates depends on when the observed terrain profile becomes unique.
+Compute load scales with your uncertainty: bigger search region means more hypotheses to evaluate, more latency, and risk of destabilizing the filter if updates arrive late or overconfident.
+Altimeter biases and surface-specific measurement errors are common failure modes and need explicit modeling.

 Neuromorphic sensing

-The limitations follow directly from the measurement principle.
-When the scene is static or low-contrast, few events are generated and motion becomes weakly constrained.
-Many pipelines reconstruct pseudo-frames or time surfaces to reuse conventional algorithms, reintroducing design choices about accumulation windows, noise filtering, and latency.
-Background activity, hot pixels, and lighting flicker can create coherent false motion if not handled carefully.
+Limitations come straight from the physics.
+Static or low-contrast scenes generate few events, so motion becomes hard to constrain.
+Most pipelines reconstruct pseudo-frames or time surfaces to reuse conventional algorithms, which forces choices about accumulation windows, noise filtering, and latency.
+Background activity, hot pixels, and flicker can manufacture convincing false motion if you're not careful.

 Inertial navigation systems

-An inertial navigation system (INS) mechanizes gyro and accelerometer measurements to propagate attitude, velocity, and position without external signals.
-It is the continuity backbone in GNSS-denied architectures because it is largely environment-agnostic.
-The cost is unbounded drift.
-INS error growth is not mysterious: it is the predictable integration of bias, scale, misalignment, and stochastic noise into the state.
+An INS uses gyro and accelerometer measurements to compute attitude, velocity, position without any external signal.
+It's the continuity backbone in GNSS-denied systems because it doesn't care what the environment looks like.
+The trade: unbounded drift.
+INS error growth isn't magic; it's the inevitable result of integrating biases, scale errors, misalignment, and noise into your state.

-Gyro bias drives attitude error; attitude error rotates gravity into the horizontal plane, creating a fictitious horizontal acceleration that integrates into velocity and position.
-Accelerometer bias integrates directly into velocity error.
-Because these mechanisms integrate once or twice, small improvements in bias stability can yield disproportionate improvements in position holdover over operationally relevant intervals.
+Gyro bias corrupts attitude, and bad attitude rotates gravity into the horizontal plane.
+That creates a phantom horizontal acceleration that integrates into velocity and position.
+Accelerometer bias goes straight to velocity error.
+Because these mechanisms integrate once or twice, tiny improvements to bias stability can pay huge dividends in position holdover over realistic mission durations.

-Calibration and environment determine whether lab-identified models hold in the field.
-Temperature compensation, scale factor stability, g-sensitivity, and vibration rectification errors routinely dominate.
-Shock events can introduce bias steps that violate simple random-walk assumptions.
-Alignment is also an operational mode: autonomous systems that must cold-start or recover from resets need a defined pathway to re-establish attitude and bias estimates without human intervention.
+Whether your lab calibration model actually works in the field is another question.
+Temperature compensation, scale factor drift, g-sensitivity, vibration rectification errors.
+These dominate field failures routinely.
+Shock can inject bias steps that break your random-walk model.
+Alignment is also a field mode: autonomous systems need to cold-start and recover from resets without human help, which means you need a way to re-establish attitude and bias without intervention.

-Fusion architecture turns predictable drift into manageable drift.
-Loosely coupled systems fuse aiding as position/velocity updates and are modular, but they can fail abruptly when the aiding module becomes unreliable.
-Tightly coupled estimators update directly from raw measurements (camera features, altimeter traces, ranges), improving observability under partial degradation and enabling better residual-based integrity monitoring.
-The common field failure is not “INS failure” but an estimator that becomes overconfident and cannot recognize that its updates are wrong.
+How you fuse aiding turns predictable drift into something manageable.
+Loosely coupled systems accept position and velocity updates and stay modular, but they can collapse suddenly when the aiding dies.
+Tightly coupled filters update directly from raw data (camera features, altimeter profiles, ranges), so you observe better during partial degradation and catch bad updates.
+Real field failures aren't “INS broke.”
+They're an estimator that became overconfident and stopped noticing its updates were garbage.

 Magnetic navigation